 The Father loves the Son and has given all things into his hand.
 Whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him.”
 (John 3:35-36)

 Faith in Christ is very simple.
 Either you believe in Jesus who bears the wrath of God for your sin on the cross or you believe in your own ability to be good enough to stand before God at the judgment.

 He who did no sin, nor was guile found in His mouth, who when He was reviled did not revile in return.
 When He suffered, He did not threaten, but gave Himself up to Him who judges righteously.
 He Himself bore our sins in His own body on the tree, that dying to sins, we might live to righteousness; by whose stripes you were healed.
 For you were as sheep going astray, but now you are turned to the Shepherd and Overseer of your souls.(1 Peter 2:22-25)

-God as revealed in the Scriptures as Father, Son, and Holy Spirit, is not the same trinity descibed in the Koran.
-The Koran in 5:116, makes Mary the mother of Jesus part of the trinity.
+God as revealed in the Scriptures as Father, Son, and Holy Spirit, is not the same trinity descibed in the Quran.
+The Quran in 5:116, makes Mary the mother of Jesus part of the trinity.
 But nothing in the Bible includes Mary the mother of Jesus in the Holy Godhead in any way.
 Mary is always and only referred to as the mother of Jesus.

 Simply understood, the Bible teaches this about God: